Thin Mint Biscotti

 Thick, buttery, chocolatey, with a hint of mint — this recipe for Thin Mint Biscotti is one I always crave during girl scout cookie season!
 Now you can enjoy the nostalgic flavor of your favorite minty girl scout cookie but made with organic ingredients!

-If you love mint and chocolate as much as I do, make sure to check out some of my other favorite mint chocolate recipes like my Homemade Thin Mints, Mint Oreos, or my Homemade Mint Chocolate Chip Fro Yo.
+If you love mint and chocolate as much as I do, make sure to check out some of my other favorite mint chocolate recipes like Homemade Organic Thin Mint Cookies, Chocolate Peppermint Crunch Cookies, Chocolate Peppermint Olive Oil Granola, or Homemade Mint Chocolate Chip Fro Yo.

 Why You'll Love This Recipe

-Chocolate + Mint: There's nothing better than cool mint combined with rich chocolate.
-This biscotti uses Dutch cocoa with peppermint flavor in the dough and it's dipped in milk chocolate.
+• Chocolate + Mint: There's nothing better than cool mint combined with rich chocolate.
+This biscotti uses Dutch cocoa with peppermint extract in the dough and it's dipped in milk chocolate.

-Make Ahead: Biscotti is a great recipe to make ahead.
+• Make Ahead: Homemade biscotti is a great recipe to make ahead of parties.
 Especially because it's already crispy, so when it sits out nothing really happens to it, which is why I love making these ahead of time.

 Ingredients